 The HC for the CBF, as defined in DOE Order 5480.28, has not been determined for HEU processing facilities at all potential sites.
-Facilities at the Y-12 Plant that are considered candidates for the CBF are no higher than HC 2.
+Facilities at the Y-12 Plant that are considered as candidate facilities for the CBF have been determined to be no higher than HC 2.
 It can therefore be assumed that the CBF located at any potential site will likewise be no higher than HC 2.
 However, the hazard information is based upon the conservative assumption that the CBF will be HC 1.
-Therefore, criteria for HC 1 facilities are provided in the following subsections.
-Table 7.3 presents the potential energy sources in the CBF.
+Therefore, criteria for HC 1 facilities are provided below.